GUE-CYBER-LIMITED/digital-skills-for-marketing/01_foundations/what_is_the_internet.md

+---
+layout: page
+title: "What is the Internet?"
+parent: "Module 1: Foundations of Digital Technology"
+nav_order: 3
+---

 # Lesson 3: What is the Internet?
 A Fun and Beginner-Friendly Guide

 Welcome to Lesson 3 of our computer adventure!
 Today, we’re exploring the **Internet**, the amazing global network that lets you chat with friends, watch videos, shop online, and so much more.
 This lesson is designed for beginners with no tech background, using simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
 We’ll cover the internet’s basics, key concepts, and services, making it easy to understand and exciting to explore.
 By the end, you’ll know how the internet works and how to use it confidently.
 Let’s dive in!